ShanClayton/Clueless-Closet/README.md

 ### Unsolved Issues

-After we attempted to push to Heroku, our edit form buttons became dysfunctional and we are not currently able to correctly display our edit route.
+After we attempted to push to Heroku, our edit form and its buttons became dysfunctional and we are not currently able to correctly display our edit route.

 We discovered this issue after instructor, TA, and classmate help was no longer available to us.
-After attempting to resolve the issue amongst ourselves, we sent a detailed message to our instructional lead apprising them of the situation and requesting assistance prior to our presentation at their earliest convenience.
+After attempting to resolve the issue amongst ourselves, we sent a detailed message to our instructional lead apprising them of the situation and requesting assistance prior to our presentation.

 ## Future Optimizations

 Initially, we had planned for the "show" page to take the entered items and create a collage containing those items, thereby displaying an entire outfit as a cohesive whole.
+A future optimization could integrate this feature for enhanced user experience.